ragley/Foosbots_SPR_23/README.md

 There are now two options availible for testing your brain:

 1) Run the brain through the Unity Editor
    - This is likely the best option if you are testing a new brain for a short time period.
-It allows for easily hot swapping brains, changing behavior type, adjusting parameters, etc.
+It allows for easily hot-swapping brains, changing behavior type, adjusting parameters, etc.
    - To do this all you need to do once the server is running is press `Play` in the Unity Editor.
 2) Create a build for the Inference.
    - This is the best option for running inference on the table with a brain usable for long term, and for a more "user-friendly" operation experience, compared to a development oriented one.